There’s a lot about diligence in the Bible. What is diligence? What should we be diligent about? And what does God promise for those who are diligent?

 The meaning of diligence in the Bible is the same, though as we will see, there is also a spiritual aspect to diligence.

-What it takes to be diligent
+How to be diligent

 There is a lot in the definition of diligence, yet to some people it all simply means hard work.
 Without a doubt, hard work is a part, but there is more we should understand.